 God is using Young Life Africa to ignite a movement across the continent.
 Teens are hearing about Christ, receiving the Gospel and leading others to share the Good News themselves.
 Christ is being glorified and lives are being transformed.
-Clubs, weekly discipleship groups, camps and various ministries are all instruments we use to reach over 24 countries across the African continent.
+Clubs, weekly discipleship groups, camps and various ministries are all instruments we use to reach 27 countries and counting across the African continent.

 Use the interactive map below to learn more.

 We care for kids by meeting them where they are, as they are and believing in who they can be.
 We call this “contact work.”
 We find them in their schools, their soccer games, their neighborhoods and we build friendships.
 Africa is home to over 500 million kids between the age of 12 and 27.
 There are over 2,000 tribes and languages in some of the hardest spiritual and political places to live on the planet.
 Already at 1.24 billion people, Africa has the fastest growing population in the world and the largest percentage of people below the age of 25 years.
 Many of them are lost, lonely, longing for something more.
 This is where we come in.

 Our outreach clubs are put on weekly in a central location – schools, soccer fields, neighborhoods and even outside under trees.
 It’s controlled chaos that’s almost impossible to describe, but kids know it when they see it.
 We welcome kids in by playing games and singing songs.
 At the end of it all, we share a simple message about God’s love for them.
 After all, that’swhat the celebration is all about.